The behavioral spillover effect: Modeling behavioral interdependencies in multi-pathogen dynamics: Discussion

-This study, however, has several limitations that point to directions for future research.
+However, this study has several limitations that point to directions for future research.
 First, the current model assumes a homogeneous population and does not account for heterogeneity in risk or behavioral response.
 For example, while elderly populations are at higher risk for both COVID-19 and Influenza A/B, other diseases like Lyme disease primarily affect different demographics, such as children.
 Incorporating population heterogeneity could yield more nuanced insights.
 Second, the model does not include vaccination dynamics, which can significantly alter behavioral interdependencies.
 For instance, after COVID-19 vaccines became available, increased perceived safety led to greater social activity, potentially raising the risk of influenza spread.
 Accounting for such vaccine-induced behavioral shifts would be a valuable extension.
+Finally, the model assumes infected individuals do not alter their behavior and does not include biological cross-immunity between pathogens.
+While these assumptions simplify the system, they allow us to isolate behavioral mechanisms, showing that apparent protection against one disease can arise purely from changes in perceived risk of the other.
+Relaxing these assumptions—by incorporating quarantine upon infection or partial cross-immunity—could further strengthen the interdependencies and accelerate the practical extinction of diseases with lower reproduction numbers.

-In conclusion, while the current model focuses on two pathogens for clarity, it can be generalized to consider multiple pathogens, different variants, and combinations of cross-immunity and behavioral spillover.
+In conclusion, while the current model focuses on two pathogens for clarity, it can be generalized to consider multiple specific pathogens, different variants, and combinations of cross-immunity and behavioral spillover.
 Such extensions could offer broader insights into epidemic interactions in complex real-world settings.
 Furthermore, our focus was on offering a mathematical formulation of relevant models and the effort should be extended to include empirical tests using data across different regions and over a long period of time.